briebrocato1/Group-Project-3308/README.md

 ### Instructions:
 1. Clone the repository and make the following changes:
-  - Create a .env file with the following information:
+  - Create a .env file in the ProjectSourceCode folder with the following information:
       SESSION_SECRET="//YOUR SESSION SECRET\\"
       POSTGRES_USER="//YOUR USER\\"
       POSTGRES_PASSWORD="//YOUR PASSWORD\\"